nidawahid28/Hello-World/README.md

 # Hello-World
-In this repository I am creating TypeScript file of Hello-World
+In this repository I have created TypeScript file of Hello-World